Laravel: Using Pagination, Sorting and Filtering with Your Tables

 In the above code, we just load the chunk of the results using the query parameters provided by DataTables:

-• the draw indicates the sequential drawing number and we don’t care about it
+indicates the sequential drawing number and we don’t care about it - the

-• the start and length parameters indicate the OFFSET and LIMIT for the SQL query
+parameters indicate the OFFSET and LIMIT for the SQL query - the

 Finally, add another route to your routes/web.php: